Team-4-UMBC/test-repo/api/README.md

 You will need to have the recipe.csv file in the api directory.
 Do not change the contents of recipe.csv!!
 I formatted it very specifically so that it could be uploaded to the database.
+You will need to go into the api.py code and change the filepaths to wherever recipe.csv can be located in your filesystem.

 You will need to copy the Food Images directory into this folder for Windows: C:/ProgramData/MySQL/MySQL Server 8.0/Uploads/ For windows, you can do this command in the terminal: xcopy yourfilepathtoFoodImagesDirectory C:/ProgramData/MySQL/MySQL Server 8.0/Uploads/ /s /e /h